 Two ways to sell digital products

 The two primary ways to sell digital products are as one-time purchases or subscriptions.
 Both can be lucrative, but require different approaches.

 You sell someone access to an online course.
 You make the profit.
 And the relationship is complete, unless you find a way to keep the customer coming back for more.
 The two main ways to do that are (1) getting them to refer your course to their friends and co-workers, or (2) developing more products you can sell to the same person.

 A successful digital content business using this model needs a continuous stream of new and valuable products that you can keep marketing to the same people.
 Again, developing your audience is the critical step here.
 If you don’t have a pre-existing audience, it’s a lot harder to sell digital products, (especially without online ads).

 One-time purchases work well for high-value courses, video content, time-sensitive products capitalizing on a trend, and for businesses that want to make extra money on the side without having to worry about inventory.
 You could sell services online, like online yoga and fitness training, that happen live.
 A contractor can sell how-to videos with much higher quality than anything on YouTube, and their audience will buy them because they trust them.
 A T-shirt company could sell a course on T-shirt design.

 2. Subscription purchases

-The subscription model works if you can continuously produce enough new content to keep an audience happy — and paying monthly or annually.
+Running a subscriptions business is a great strategy if you can continuously produce enough new content to keep an audience happy — and paying monthly or annually.
 The main difference between one-time products and subscriptions is volume.